 The program is accredited by the Commission on Dental Accreditation (CODA).
 Graduates are eligible to take the National Dental Hygiene Board Exam (NDHBE), practical skill examination (CRDTS) and the Missouri Jurisprudence exam required for licensure in Missouri.
 SFCC’s program has an extremely high pass rate.

 The demand for qualified dental hygienists is expected to grow significantly over the next decade.
 Career opportunities include service in general and specialty dental practices, dental hygiene education, hospitals, the military, health maintenance organizations, community health agencies, private industry, or dental product sales.
-Salaries range from $49,000 to $66,470.
+Salaries can range from $60,004 to $79,578.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).